 The way to reprioritize service and the guest stay is to focus attention on your staff and empower them to deliver good service.
 This means improving staff-to-staff communication and staff task management through a technology platform that works across the whole organization.
 When service is connected across the entire hotel, staff remain organized, focused, and accountable.
 This means that they can deliver great hospitality, every time, and the guest can leave satisfied.

-Today’s consumers are used to having technology at their fingertips and using it to make their daily lives easier.
-Guests accustomed to a certain level of digital creature comforts in their own homes may find a guestroom without Alexa, a Nest thermostat or smart lighting inhibiting.
 Technology has ushered in an era of hyper-convenience and automation that is impacting guestroom design.
 Customizable technologies that allow guests to truly feel at home while on property are becoming table stakes for the on-demand generation.

 ALICE, a cloud-based platform, is intended to improve the ability of hotel staff to fulfill guest requests.
 The vision for this ‘hospitality industry operations platform’ is that more efficient internal communications can result in greater guest satisfaction.
 Consider it somewhat of an Uber for hotel staff carrying out a multitude of tasks.